 - Cute (or, one could argue, “handsome” in this case): brand-name designer items, whether classic or trendy, that retail for at least $75

 - Clean: in like-new, ready-to-wear condition

-- Current: stylish and no more than 4-5 years old
+- Current: stylish and no more than four to five years old

 Check here to see if there are any locations in your area.
-If there are, you can stop by with your items and your ID, and a sales associate will review your stuff while you browse the store’s racks.
-(Plato’s Closet doesn’t have a ship-to-sell option.)
+If there are, you can stop by with your items and an ID, and a sales associate will review your stuff while you browse the store’s racks.

-According to consumer reviews, you may only get $2-$5 per accepted item, unless you have high-demand items.
+The price per item will likely not be as high as luxury consignment stores.
 But if you’re looking for a quick, easy way to unload your unwanted stuff and get a few bucks, Plato’s Closet is worth checking out.
-Choosing store credit could get you a little bit more, too.

 Like Plato’s Closet, Buffalo Exchange buys acceptable items upfront and pays you 25% of the selling price in cash via Paypal or 50% in store credit.
 You can drop your items off at one of its physical locations — stores no longer allow selling by mail.

 Buffalo Exchange lists what each location is looking for here, but in general, stores are almost always seeking plus sizes and any menswear.
 That means guys are in luck!
 You can also call ahead to find out if there are specific pieces your store is seeking.